 Air pollution is caused by gases and particles emitted to the atmosphere from a variety of human activities, such as the inefficient combustion of fuels or the open burning of waste, agriculture, and farming.
 There are also natural sources contributing to air pollution, many of which are impacted by human activities such as forest fires, soil dust, and salt in sea spray.

-Air pollutants can be emitted directly from a source (i.e. primary pollutants) or can form from chemical reactions in the atmosphere (i.e. secondary pollutants).
+Air pollutants can be emitted directly from a source (i.e., primary pollutants) or can form from chemical reactions in the atmosphere (i.e., secondary pollutants).
 When concentrations of these substances reach critical levels in the air, they harm humans, animals, plants and ecosystems, reduce visibility and corrode materials, buildings and cultural heritage sites.
+Even at relatively low levels, some pollutants—such as PM2.5—can still have negative health effects.

-The main pollutants affecting human health are particulate matter , ground-level ozone (O3) and nitrogen dioxide (NO2), sulfur dioxide (SO2), ammonia (NH3), volatile organic compounds (VOCs), and carbon monoxide (CO).
-The fine particles that damage human health are known as PM 2.5 (particles with a diameter of less than 2.5 micrometres), which can penetrate deep into the lungs and pass into the bloodstream affecting different organs and bodily functions.
-These particles can either be emitted directly (e.g. black carbon, organic carbon, mineral particles, brake dust and tire wear) or formed in the atmosphere from several different emitted pollutants (e.g. SO2, NOX, NH3, and VOCs).
+The main pollutants affecting human health are particulate matter, ground-level ozone (O3), and nitrogen dioxide (NO2), sulphur dioxide (SO2), ammonia (NH3), volatile organic compounds (VOCs), and carbon monoxide (CO).
+The fine particles that damage human health are known as PM2.5 (particles with a diameter of less than 2.5 micrometres), which can penetrate deep into the lungs and pass into the bloodstream, affecting different organs and bodily functions.
+These particles can either be emitted directly (e.g., black carbon, organic carbon, mineral particles, brake dust, and tire wear) or formed in the atmosphere from several different emitted pollutants (e.g. SO2, Nitrogen oxides (NOX), NH3, and VOCs).

 Ozone (O₃) is an important secondary pollutant.
-It is a potent lung irritant and stunts growth in plants, including important crops and trees.
+It is a strong irritant to the human lungs and stunts the growth and yield of plants., including important crops and trees.
 It is also a powerful greenhouse gas (GHG).
-O₃ is formed in the troposphere, near the Earth’s surface, when certain precursor pollutants (NOx, non-methane VOCs, methane, CO) react in the presence of sunlight.
+O₃ is formed in the troposphere, near the Earth’s surface, when certain precursor pollutants (NOX, non-methane VOCs, methane, CO) react in the presence of sunlight.
 The powerful GHG methane (CH₄), is responsible for a significant portion of O₃ formation.
 This tropospheric ozone is different from the ozone in the upper atmosphere (stratosphere), which protects us from ultraviolet light from the sun.

 For more information see here: